AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

   - Enables you to test for regressions
   - At least once a day (e.g. nightly cron)
   - Execute for a reasonable duration
+  - *Gotcha*: Allow time for warm up!

-- Don't test on every push - it's too heavy
+- Don't stress test everything on every push - it's too heavy
+  - _But: K6 can be used for lightweight smoke tests too_
 - But don't test too irregularly that the results end up ignored

 <!--
-  Depending on the complexity of your tests, you might not want to run _all_ of them regularly (e.g. hours of execution) -->
+  Long execution time = heavy on the environment, and if it was every push you'd be waiting forever for your build to complete.

+  You can use stages for warm up.
+If you don't warm up you might not scale quick enough!
+  Obviously depends on the customer traffic patterns.
+  TODO - provide an example if time.
+-->

 ---